ClientEarth Privacy Notice

 • To exclude you from on-line advertising campaigns so you don’t receive information you’ve already seen

-• To build “lookalike” audiences
+• To build “lookalike” and "custom" audiences

 Fundraising